sanger-tol/curationpretext/docs/usage.md

   --sample { default is "pretext_rerun" } \
   --teloseq { deafault is "TTAGGG" } \
   --outdir { OUTDIR } \
+  --all_output <true/false> \
   -profile <docker/singularity/{institute}> \
   -entry MAPS_ONLY # This line is opnly needed for the truncated pipeline, FULL runs do not need this line at all.
 ```

 Above arguments surrounded with `{}` are user-defined values, those in `<>` are choices made between the shown values.

+By default the `all_output` flag is set to false, this means that *ONLY* post-ingestion pretext maps are output from the pipeline.
+Removing the output files which may not be used by the end user.
+Changing this to `--all_output true` will once again output all files.

 Note that the pipeline will create the following files in your working directory: